 Srikanth has a Bachelors’ degree in Mechanical Engineering from Rashtreeya Vidhyalaya college of Engineering, Bangalore and a Masters’ degree in Civil engineering and Management (Transportation) from the University of Twente, The Netherlands.

-Register to Receive WRI India Cities News and Announcements Subscribe
+Register to Receive WRI India Ross Center News and Announcements Subscribe